eBooks via the Library

 This development is taken into account by the FHWS Library in that it increasingly purchases licences for e-books.
-Currently, there are about 65,000 titles available from OPAC within the FHWS network (also via WLAN).
+Currently, there are more than 150,000 titles available from OPAC within the FHWS network (also via WLAN).
 In accordance with the copyright laws, e-books can be read, printed and downloaded for personal academic purposes.

 FHWS members can also access full texts from outside the FHWS network.

 Within the database information system (DBIS) you can find a list of all publishers we have licenses for.